denten-books/plain-text/4-screen.md

 Yet for other purposes, such fixity of formatting is detrimental to communication.
 Where reading paper contracts sent through the mail is free, the reading of PDF documents requires specialized software, which may cost money.
-PDF further hinders the copying and the preservation of text---the very formal prerequisites for digital media.
+PDF further hinders the copying and the preservation of text---the formal prerequisites for digital media.
 The simple act of taking notes (to use the same example as above) becomes a paid feature of the Adobe Acrobat software.
 What was gained in a minor (for scholarly communication) convenience